 We planted aromatic herbs in the turquoise slim troughs perched along the glass balustrade screen.
 To maximise the sunny aspect, we utilised evergreen architecture, and featured a sculptural Olive tree in a purple, custom-made tapered planter.
 This one-off container was designed with an integral LED tape in its floating base to augment a circular top aperture, and accentuate a surrounding walled alcove, where London yellow brickwork is softly lit via the tree's silhouette.

 unique square stems

-The unusual square stems of this tall perennial filter sunlight with elegance; its purple flowers key into the roof terrace's colour palette, and contrast the turquoise and aquamarine planters.
-The Verbenas create a see-through veil which frames the Shard's apex in the city's skyline, flowering for many months, and once they've withered in winter, structure is provided by evergreen ground cover.
-Integrating seasonal change into a roof terrace redesign is environmentally vital, where even at a 40 floor height, in our Barbican terrace, a similar planting combo yields autumnal colour above light blue troughs.
+The unusual square stems of this tall perennial filter sunlight with elegance; its purple flowers key into the roof terrace's colour palette, while contrasting the turquoise and aquamarine planters.
+The dainty Verbenas create a see-through veil which frames the Shard's apex in the city skyline, flowering for several months, and once withered in winter, structure is provided by evergreen ground cover.
+Integrating seasonal change into a roof terrace redesign is environmentally vital, where even at 40-floor height, in our Barbican roof terrace, a similar planting combo yields autumnal colour above light-blue troughs.

 julian goes wild